princeton-ddss/blackfish/README.md

 The `refresh` option tells Blackfish to confirm availability by directly accessing the remote's cache directories; omitting the refresh option tells Blackfish to return the list of models found in its database, which might differ if a model was added since the last time the database was refreshed.

 #### Snapshot Storage
 Users can only download new snapshots to `profile.home_dir`.
-Thus, if a model if found before running a service, then the image should look for model data in whichever cache directory the snapshot is found.
+Thus, if a model is found before running a service, then the image should look for model data in whichever cache directory the snapshot is found.
 Otherwise, the service should bind to `profile.home_dir` so that model files are stored there. **Users should not be given write access to `profile.cache_dir`.**